-Back in the ’90s, there was real heat between "Macho Man" Randy Savage and Road Warrior Hawk.
-These two wrestling giants would get into it on two separate occasions: once at a New Japan show, and another time in the VIP bathroom of a Kid Rock concert.
-It would lead to a costly battle in court and Hawk’s wife suffering permanent damage as a result of their second altercation.
+In the ’90s, there was real heat between "Macho Man" Randy Savage and Road Warrior Hawk.
+These two wrestling giants would get into it on two separate occasions: once at a New Japan show and another time in the VIP bathroom of a Kid Rock concert.
+It would lead to a costly battle in court and Hawk’s wife suffering permanent damage due to their second altercation.

 What Led to the Heated Animosity Between Randy Savage and Road Warrior Hawk?

 In 1996 at a New Japan show, Randy Savage was set to have a match and was on his way to the ring when he got ambushed by Hawk backstage.

 It all started over suspicion of a wandering eye.

 According to Randy’s brother, the late-great Lanny Poffo, “Hawk had a mistaken notion that my brother had made a pass at his wife.
 Now, I know my brother, and I met his wife, and may I say, not true.

 It couldn’t possibly be because my brother, for all the good things about him, is like Shallow Hal, just like me, and beauty is a high premium, and, um, this woman was well below his standards."